 If a small mat is not properly addressed, it can turn a small issue into a much bigger one for your doodle

-Mats have the ability to lock down against a dog’s skin.
+Hair mats have the ability to lock down against a dog’s skin.
 With every move your dog makes these knots get tighter and harder.

 If these mats are left untreated, they can be a great place for fleas and other unwanted parasites to hide and live.
-While nobody likes dealing with mats on a dog, a little preventative maintenance will go a long way in having a happy healthy Goldendoodle.
+While nobody likes dealing with mats on a dog, a little preventative maintenance will go a long way in having a happy, healthy Goldendoodle.

 Matting on a dog can occur anywhere fur grows, but these are some of the most common areas you should check your dog for matting:

 - Hips / Outer Thigs – My Goldendoodle almost always gets a mat on her hips or lower back legs.
-I don’t know if it’s from the way she sleeps or what, but this is a very popular place
+I don’t know if it’s from the way she sleeps or what, but this is a very popular place for mats to form.

-- Sides Just Before The Stomach – Run your hand from your dogs hip along its side and down towards its stomach.
+- Sides Just Before The Stomach – Run your hand from your dog’s hip along its side and down towards its stomach.
 You will probably feel a flap of loose skin where the side transitions into the belly area.
 This is a common area

 - The Base of The Tail – Where the tail meets the body is another spot that you need to check

 for mats.
 This is an area that you can usually tell might be forming a mat based on the smoothness of the top coat.
-If your dog is licking or digging at its tale the moisture is likely to cause a mat.
+If your dog is licking or digging at its tail, the moisture is likely to cause a mat.

 - Joints and Arm Pits – Do dogs have armpits?
 Not sure what you would call them.
 LOL

 No, you should not bathe your dog if your dog has mats in their fur.
 If your pup already has mats, water will only make the problem worse.
-Mats can be painful to your Goldendoodle and you do not want to make the problem worse.
+Mats can be painful to your Goldendoodle, and you do not want to make the problem worse.